 NASA’s newly launched Lucy spacecraft, the US space agency’s first-ever mission to explore distant asteroids and seek out the origin of our solar system, has faced some issues with one of its solar panels, the agency has said.

-Lucy successfully lifted off on October 16)from the Cape Canaveral Space Force Station in Florida in the US.
-But on Sunday, NASA announced that one of Lucy’s 24-foot-wide solar panels may not be working well.
+Lucy successfully lifted off on October 16)from the Cape Canaveral Space Force Station in Florida in, the US.
+But on Sunday, NASA announced that one of Lucy’s 24-foot-wide solar panels might not be working well.

 While the 12-year asteroid mission is safe and healthy, one of the two solar arrays is not fully latched, NASA said in a statement.

 “NASA’s #LucyMission is safe and stable.
 The two solar arrays have deployed, but one may not be fully latched.
 The team is analyzing data to determine next steps,” Thomas Zurbuchen, associate administrator for the Science Mission Directorate at the agency’s Headquarters in Washington, D.C., wrote on Twitter.